-Figure 2: SFL/Sinclair Interplanetary Wheels
+Figure 7: SFL/Sinclair Interplanetary Wheels

 CanX-2 is equipped with two 32-bit ARM7-based computers.
 The Main On-board Computer (OBC) has 6 MB of low-power SRAM, normally configured as a 2 MB region with triple-mode error detection and control (EDAC) for single-event upsets that occur in LEO.
 16 MB of serial flash memory is used to store application software and experiment data.
 Using the on-board peripherals and an off-chip quad-UART, the Main OBC interfaces with all the subsystems on CanX-2.
-The Main OBC is responsible for all normal satellite operations, including a) periodic telemetry collection for the whole orbit data log, b) execution of the attitude determination and control algorithms, c) commanding of experiment payloads and d) communication with the ground Although the processor can run at up to 40 MHz, it can accomplish all of its tasks at a nominal clock speed of 11.6 MHz thereby reducing its power consumption.
+It is responsible for all normal satellite operations, including a) periodic telemetry collection for the whole orbit data log, b) execution of the attitude determination and control algorithms, c) commanding of experiment payloads and d) communication with the ground Although the processor can run at up to 40 MHz, it can accomplish all its tasks at a nominal clock speed of 11.6 MHz and minimize its power consumption.
 The Payload OBC employs a different design to the Main OBC and is being flown to obtain heritage with a different set of components.
 It can also be used to record and store data from GPS experiments.

-The OBCs run the Canadian Advanced Nanospace Operating Environment (CANOE), an in-house designed, multi-threaded operating system with a pre-emptive scheduler.
-The software is pre-positioned in Flash and loaded into RAM on command from the ground.
+The OBCs run the Canadian Advanced Nanospace Operating Environment (CANOE), an in-house designed, multi-threaded operating system with a preemptive scheduler.
+The software is prepositioned in Flash and loaded on command from the ground.
 It allows all tasks to be handled while ensuring that the attitude control algorithm is executed once per second.
 Moreover, 58 telemetry points are gathered, keeping track of CanX-2's status with fine detail.
+One of these computers is shown in Figure 8.